Properties of Polyester: Characteristics and Applications

 Elastomers or rubbrs are polyesters characterised by a very high degree of reversible or elastic deformation.
 They can be stretched to several times their original length but regain their previous shape or dimensions when the streching force is removed.
 The molecular chains of elastomers can exist in randomly coiled state and their elastic behaviour can be can be compared to that of the spring of a chest expander which uncoils and recoils on application and removal respectively, of an elongated force.
 The glass-transition temperatures of elastomers are very much below their use temperature.

-Preparation of polymers:-
+Preparation of polymers

-Solution polymerization:- the monomer and catalyst (free radical, cationic and anionic) are dissolved in a suitable inert solvent.
+The monomer and catalyst (free radical, cationic and anionic) are dissolved in a suitable inert solvent.
 The resulting solution is heated and stirred.
 The presence of solvent helps in heat dissipation and in controlling viscosity.
 The solvent may interact and reduce the molecular wieght of the product whose isolation from the solution is uneconomical unles it is insoluble.
 The technique is employes where the polymer is to be used in solution form such that as in case of adhesives and surface coatings.
 Polyacrylonitrile, polyisobutylene and certain block copolymers are produced by this method.

-Suspension polymerization:- a solution of the catalyst in the monomer is disperse as fine droplets in a n inertsolvent,usually water.
-To stabilize the suspension, water soluble protective colloids such as polyvinyl alcohol, methyl cellulose or scratch are added and the mixture is kept stirring continuously.
+This is a solution of the catalyst in the monomer is disperse as fine droplets in a n inertsolvent,usually water.
+To stabilise the suspension, water soluble protective colloids such as polyvinyl alcohol, methyl cellulose or scratch are added and the mixture is kept stirring continuously.
 The problems of heat dissipation and viscosity increase are absent.
 The method gives a fairly high molecular weight product in the form of easily separable beads that can be filtered or centrifuged and water washed to remove the protective colloids.
-The technique is employed for the production of pvc,ps and styrene divinylbenzene copolymer(used for making ion-exchange resins)Emulsion polymerisation:- the particle size of the monomer is reduced to colloidal dimensions by more vigrous stirring and use of synthetic surfactants(aninoic,cationic or non-ionic)in place of protective colloids used in suspension polymerisation.usually water soluble catalysts such as persulphate, hydrogen peroxide are used.thermal dissipaton and viscosity problems are absent.
-Both the rate of polymerisation and the molecular weight of the product formed are very high.
-The product which is in the form of fine particles dispersed in water (called latex) can be used directly as adhesive or an emulsion paint, or it can be isolated by coagulating with an electrolyte.
-The technique is employed for the industrial production of PVC, PCP, polybutadiene, polyacrylates, polymetyl methacrylate.
+The technique is employed for the production of pvc,ps and styrene divinylbenzene copolymer(used for making ion-exchange resins).

-Melt polycondensation:-
+Melt polycondensation

 The reactants are heated together in exact stochiometry above the melting point of the product, at which temperature the starting materials and product must be thermally stable.
 Oxygen has to be excluded form the reaction chamber to avoid oxidation at high temperature.
 Increase in viscosity makes removal of the by-product extremely difficult towards the end (unless high vacuum is applied) which may prevent formation of high molecular weight product.
 The molten polymer is usually sent directly forspinning, extrision etc. The technique is usually applied for the preparation of polyesters and polyamides.

-Interfacial polymerization:-
+Interfacial polymerisation

-The reaction takes place at the interface of between solutions of the recatants in immiscible solvents. increasing the interface by thorough agitation of two solutions substantially the rate of polymerisation.
-Exact stochiometry is not necessary and a high molecular weight product can be easily formed.
 Being very simple the method is widely used for the production of polyamides, polyesters, polyurethanes, polysulphonamides.
-Difference in the reactivity of materials can be utilized to prepare ordered copolymers which otherwise are very difficult to produce.
+Difference in the reactivity of materials can be utilised to prepare ordered copolymers which otherwise are very difficult to produce.
 The technique is however limited to reactants having highly reactive functional groups that can readily react at the ambient temperatures.

-Testing and characterization of polymers:-
+Testing and characterisation of polymers

 Polymeric materials are very complex in nature. their high molecular weights in homogeneity and their chemical inertness often present difficulties in their identification which therefore requires specific techniques and the use of advanced methods of analysis.
-The problem of characterstic is further complicated by the market availability of an extermely wide range of materials and the presence of compounding materials such as plastic stablizers and filers (which change the physical propeties of the product) and thus
+The problem of characterstic is further complicated by the market availability of an extermely wide range of materials and the presence of compounding materials such as plastic stablisers and filers (which change the physical propeties of the product) and thus

 Complete identification of polymeric materials may not always be possible.
 It is howevere possible to make a positive identification as to the class of polymers (polyeolefine, polyesters, polyamine) to which a given sample belongs.
 By carrying out some simple test and correlating their results:

-Application of these tests to the identification of to common polymeric materials is described as:-
+Application of these tests to the identification of to common polymeric materials is described as:

-Physical test:-
+Physical test:

-Floatation test:-
+Floatation test:

-• The test is based on Archimedes principal from which it follows that a material will flow in liquid of same or high density .
+The test is based on Archimedes principal from which it follows that a material will flow in liquid of same or high density.

 Cite This Work